-In connection with the Baroda Facility Agreement, the Company incurred fees during the years ended March 31, 2020 and 2019 of \$1,661 and \$2,397 consisting of standby letters of credit, upfront fees and legal fees.
+In connection with the Baroda Facility Agreement, the Company incurred fees during the years ended March 31, 2021 and 2020 of \$1,316 and \$1,661 consisting of standby letters of credit, upfront fees and legal fees.
 These fees have been recorded as debt issuance costs and are being recognized as interest expense over the term of the debt using the effective interest method.
-The Company amortized \$2,727 and \$1,251 of such fees to interest expense during the years ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020 and 2019, \$148 and \$1,214 of fees have been presented as a direct deduction from the carrying amount of the debt liability in accordance with ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-3) and ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements.
-Such fees will be fully amortized by May 31, 2024.
+The Company amortized \$1,117 and \$2,727 of such fees to interest expense during the years ended March 31, 2021 and 2020, respectively.
+As of March 31, 2021 and 2020, \$347 and \$148 of fees have been presented as a direct deduction from the carrying amount of the debt liability in accordance with ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-3) and ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs

+Associated with Line-of-Credit Arrangements.
+Such fees will be fully amortized by June 30, 2021.
 In addition, the Company was required to fund a debt service reserve account equivalent to one quarter of interest.
-As of March 31, 2020 and 2019, respectively, the debt service reserve amount was \$1,073, and was recorded as a component of other noncurrent assets in the accompanying consolidated balance sheets.
+With the principal repayments under the Term Loan Agreement, \$826 of the debt service reserve amount was credited, and the Company recorded interest income of \$53 for the year ended March 31, 2021, which is recorded as a component of interest expense in the accompanying consolidated statement of operations.
+As of March 31, 2021 and 2020, the debt service reserve amount was \$300 and \$1,073 and was recorded as a component of other noncurrent assets in the accompanying consolidated balance sheets.